The American University College Republicans aim to promote conservatism on campus and to help elect Republican

 The conservative community on our campus is bright and opinionated.
 The Conservative Conscience is one method to foster that sense of community in addition to showcasing the intellectualism of the conservative movement.
 Named after Sen. Barry Goldwater’s (R-AZ) infamous treatise, The Conservative Conscience is actively seeking writers who are members of the CRs, Young Americans for Liberty, or Network of Enlightened Women at American University.Learn more

 Robert is a proud Long Islander.
 He quickly learned the importance of traditional conservative values while growing up in his hometown of Massapequa.
-Currently, he is a junior at American University, studying CLEG (Communication, Legal institutions, Economics, and Government) with an intended double major in History.
-As a staunch conservative, Robert values the Constitution, as it liberates man by limiting government.
+Currently, he is a junior at American University, studying CLEG (Communications, Legal Institutions, Economics, and Government) with an intended minor in Entrepreneurship.
 His favorite areas of policy include tax policy and foreign policy.
-Robert has intered in the Office of Rep. Pete King (R—NY) and the Office of Senator Marco Rubio (R—FL).
-Robert greatly values the contribution to the conservative movement that Antonin Scalia has made, as an Italian-American himself.
+Robert has interned in the Office of Rep. Pete King (NY-2) and the Office of Senator Marco Rubio (R—FL).
+He greatly values the contribution to the conservative movement that Antonin Scalia has made, as an Italian-American himself.
 He also has great admiration for Ronald Reagan, George H.W.
-Bush, Marco Rubio, Ben Sasse, Mark Levin, Glenn Beck, and Ben Shapiro.
-In addition to following politics, Robert enjoys spending time with family and friends, hitting the ice or baseball field for a pickup game and of course, kicking back and watching his beloved Yankees, Giants, and Islanders.
-Robert is a proud brother of Sigma Phi Epsilon.
+Bush, his former bosses, Marco Rubio and Peter King, and John McCain.
+Outside of the political world, Robert is a brother of Sigma Phi Epsilon and is a winger for the American University Men’s Ice Hockey Team.